kyma-project/addons/bundles/aws-service-broker-0.0.1/docs/overview.md

 >**NOTE:** To provision this class, first you must create a Secret.
 Read the following document to learn how.

+>**NOTE:** You can provision only one instance of the AWS Service Broker in each Namespace.

 The [AWS Service Broker](https://github.com/awslabs/aws-servicebroker/blob/v1.0.0/docs) class exposes the [Amazon Web Services](https://aws.amazon.com/) from a given S3 bucket in a given Namespace of the Kyma cluster.

 The DynamoDB is used to keep the broker's state so it must exist in the broker's region.